 - When the pads/balls have absorbed the melted wax, remove them from the pan and place them somewhere to dry and harden.

-- Once they have dried, place them in a Ziploc bag or similar and use when required.
+- Once they have dried, place them in a Ziploc bag or similar and use them when required.

 When needed – if you have matches or a lighter, just light an edge and they will start burning like a candle.
 If you are using the sparking method of ignition like fire steel, first scratch off some of the wax on an edge and fluff up the material so it better takes a spark.
 Once lit these last for ages and ages and they’ll help you get a fire going even in the most difficult of conditions.

-These firestarters are similar to the petroleum jelly cotton-ball firestarters most people know about, but the huge benefit with these wax ones is they are much cleaner to use and store.
+These firestarters are similar to the petroleum jelly cotton-ball firestarters most people know about, but the huge benefit of these wax ones is they are much cleaner to use and store.
 With the petroleum ones, you can’t help but get petroleum jelly everywhere.